Chart Color Schemes

 An assessment of population growth drivers in Templestowe Lower reveals an overall ranking slightly below national averages considering recent, and medium term trends

-The estimated population of Templestowe Lower as of November 2025 is around 14,367 people.
-This figure reflects an increase of 269 individuals since the 2021 Census, which reported a population of 14,098.
-The increase is inferred from AreaSearch's estimation of the resident population at 14,388 following examination of ABS's latest ERP data release in June 2024, along with an additional 102 validated new addresses since the Census date.
-This results in a population density ratio of 2,447 persons per square kilometer, placing Templestowe Lower in the upper quartile relative to other locations assessed by AreaSearch.
-Overseas migration was primarily responsible for this population growth.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the Templestowe Lower statistical area (Lv2) had an estimated population of around 15,043 as of Nov 2025.
+This reflects an increase of 945 people (6.7%) since the 2021 Census, which reported a population of 14,098 people.
+The change is inferred from the resident population of 14,456 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 102 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,562 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+The Templestowe Lower's 6.7% growth since census positions it within 2.9 percentage points of the SA3 area (9.6%), demonstrating competitive growth fundamentals.
+Population growth for the area was primarily driven by overseas migration, which was essentially the sole driver of population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch uses the VIC State Government's Regional/LGA projections from 2023, adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, Templestowe Lower is expected to increase by 1,508 persons to the year 2041, reflecting an overall increase of 10.9% over the 17-year period.
-This growth is just below the median for Australian statistical areas.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
+Moving forward with demographic trends, a population increase just below the median of Australian statistical areas is expected, with the Templestowe Lower (SA2) expected to increase by 1,489 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 5.8% in total over the 17 years.

 Frequently Asked Questions - Population